sharique123/ScoXAPI.js/README.md

 # ScoXapi.js
-E-Learning course connection to LMS.
+E-Learning course communication to LMS.

 There are three major method of tracking learner's lesson data to a Learning management systems.